TsuiSauChi/Coder-In-You/README.md

-# The Coder in You Course by NUS ISS
+# The Coder in You - Coding Course by NUS ISS
 The Coder in You Course Schedule for Jan 2017 Class (Full Time)

 Venue: NUS ISS - StackUp Studio